jncano/vpc/errors.md

 ## invalid_version
 **Message**: The `version` is invalid, it must be in the form of `YYYY-MM-DD`.

-The version must comply with the format `YYYY-MM-DD`.
-For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.
+The version must comply with the format YYYY-MM-DD.
+For single-digit months or dates, such as January 1st, the version should look like 2019-01-01.The version parameter must be present in the URL.
+The version must 	be after 2019-01-01 and before the current date.
+For example, to get list VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`

 ## invalid_version_range
 **Message**: The `version` cannot be set at a future date nor before `2019-01-01`.

-The version must be after `2019-01-01` and before the current date.
+The version must comply with the format YYYY-MM-DD.
+For single-digit months or dates, such as January 1st, the version should look like 2019-01-01.The version parameter must be present in the URL.
+The version must 	be after 2019-01-01 and before the current date.
+For example, to get list VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`

 ## invalid_zone
 **Message**: Please check whether the resources you are requesting are in the same zone.